ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 Now the send will not block anymore.

 If you don't want to block in `send` or `recv`, `send_poll` and `recv_poll` might come in handy.
-They return a boolean value, so if the operation was successful we get a `true`, otherwise a `false`.
+They return a Boolean value, so if the operation was successful we get a `true`, otherwise a `false`.

 ```ocaml